gildor2/UEViewer/readme.txt

 Changes:
 ~~~~~~~~
+12.03.2009
+- implemented support for animations, compressed with "remove every second key"
+  algorithm

+11.03.2009
+- implemented support for loading compressed XBox360 packages

+05.03.2009
+- restoring UE3 mesh from GPU skin when needed
+- added "-notex" command line option to prevent Texture/Texture2D class loading in a
+  case of unsupported data format

 26.02.2009
 - Ctrl+A key will switch animations sets for current skeletal mesh
 - implemented support for loading XBox360 packages